RedaElmar/ApacheStorm_WordCount/README.md

 This XML configures a new logger for the `stormTopology.TP` class, which includes the components in this example topology.
 The level is set to trace for this logger, which captures any logging information emitted by components in this topology.

 The `<Root level="error">` section configures the root level of logging (everything not in `stormTopology.TP`) to only log error information.

-For more information on configuring logging for Log4j 2, see [https://logging.apache.org/log4j/2.x/manual/configuration.html](https://logging.apache.org/log4j/2.x/manual/configuration.html).

-> [!NOTE]
-> Storm version 0.10.0 and higher use Log4j 2.x.
-Older versions of storm used Log4j 1.x, which used a different format for log configuration.
-For information on the older configuration, see [https://cwiki.apache.org/confluence/display/LOGGINGLOG4J/Log4jXmlFormat](https://cwiki.apache.org/confluence/display/LOGGINGLOG4J/Log4jXmlFormat).

 ## Test the topology locally